huijing/slides/68-finch-frontend-2019/README.md

 - if there is more space in the flex container than the total height of all the flex lines *(set container height to more than 75vh)*, you'll end up with these gaps, that maybe you don't want
 - Using `align-content` lets you pack your items together and align the whole block of items within the container

----

-- auto margins are your friend
-- unlike in the current implementation of the block formatting context, using `margin: auto` will centre an item right in the middle of the container, allocating available free space equally around all the flex item
-- when you need to centre 1 item in the middle of its parent, instead of using the box alignment properties, you could just slap on a `margin: auto` on the flex child, just saying
-- one thing to note is that if free space is distributed to auto margins, the alignment properties will have no effect in that dimension because the margins will have stolen all the free space left over after flexing
-- a relatively common use-case is when you need 1 item in your navigation alone on the right, auto-margins make things really easy

----

-- feel free to change the flex direction when necessary
-- if you need a card layout with content that needs to be aligned to the bottom of the card, using `flex-direction` column, and making the main content grow with `flex: 1`, for example, is a 2-line solution

 ## Grid, where we finally have real rows and columns